 The shorter the sales cycle, the lower the cost-per-acquisition.
 As a result, brands that cultivate the most engaged customers ultimately spend less on marketing per converted consumer.

-Faster lead generation and stronger customer-brand relationships—there’s plenty to gain from investing in user engagement.
-And as more businesses move online, it’ll only become more important as a way to stick out.
+Faster lead generation, strong relationship with customers, improved conversion rates —there's plenty to gain from investing in user engagement.
+Understanding and catering to customer behavior are vital aspects of a successful customer engagement strategy.
+And as more businesses move online, it'll only become more important as a way to stand out in a competitive market.
 Building a community of engaged users is no easy feat, but the ensuing ROI is well worth the time and effort.

 Joyce Chou is a Content Marketing Strategist at Compose.ly, a content platform that matches businesses with seasoned freelance writers.
 Apart from writing for Compose.ly's blog, Joyce also contributes to other publications about digital marketing, personal finance, and business and ecommerce.